Romania travel guide

 What is internet access like in Romania?

 The Internet is widely available in Romania.
-Most of the hotels, restaurants, cafes, pubs, shopping centers, and even some stores provide free wi-fi access.
+Most of the hotels, restaurants, cafes, pubs, shopping centres, and even some stores provide free wi-fi access.
 You'll only have to ask for the password.
-According to a top made by Akamai in 2017, Romania ranks the 13th country in the world when it comes to internet speed and the 3rd in Europe, with the average Internet peak connection at 73.6 Mbit/s.
+According to EU Reporter, Romania has been constantly amongst the best performers in the world when it comes to internet speed, with the average Internet peak connection at 73.6 Mbit/s.

 The supply voltage is 220V, 50Hz, and the electricity plugs supported in Romania are CEE 7/4, CEE 7/16, and CEE 7/17.